rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 }
 ```

-The requirements for this program haven't been agreed upon yet, and we're
+The requirements for this program haven’t been agreed upon yet, and we’re
 pretty sure the `Hello` text at the beginning of the greeting will change.
 We
-decided we don't want to have to update the test for the name when that
+decided we don’t want to have to update the test for the name when that
 happens, so instead of checking for exact equality to the value returned from
-the `greeting` function, we're just going to assert that the output contains
+the `greeting` function, we’re just going to assert that the output contains
 the text of the input parameter.

-Let's introduce a bug into this code to see what this test failure looks like,
+Let’s introduce a bug into this code to see what this test failure looks like,
 by changing `greeting` to not include `name`:

 ```rust